30 Positive Phrases in English to Spread Smiles and Good Feelings

 Your hat is so cute.
 Where did you get it?

 Everyone feels better when they know they look good.
-This phrase can be used to tell someone that generally, they look especially good today.
+This phrase can be used to tell someone that they look especially good today, especially if they’ve dressed up for a special occasion or made some change to their appearance.

 You can replace “great” with words like “good,” “beautiful,” “cute,” “handsome” or “amazing.”